Auditing Data Membership in Reinforcement Learning With Verifiable Rewards

 \subsection{Effect of Model Fitting}

-We examine how the AUC evolves during training to understand the emergence of membership signals.
-We define train reward as the accuracy on responses sampled from member prompts, i.e., those used in RLVR fine-tuning, reflecting the model’s performance on seen data.
-In contrast, test reward measures accuracy on non-member prompts, capturing generalization to unseen inputs.
+We examine how the auditing signal evolves during RLVR training.
+We define \textit{train reward} as the accuracy on responses sampled from prompts used in RLVR fine-tuning, reflecting performance on prompts directly exposed to optimization.
+In contrast, \textit{test reward} measures accuracy on held-out prompts and serves as a proxy for generalization to unseen inputs.